-My research is primarily in the area of Development Economics, broadly defined to include forays into Political Economy, Comparative Development and Migration Economics with focus on cultural values, geography, institutions, and conflicts.
-The completed papers are presented below:
+My research in the area of political economy and comparative development focuses on cultural values, geography, institutions, migration and conflicts.
+The publications and completed papers are presented below:

 2019, Comparative Economic Studies, “National Identity and Public Goods Provision”, sole-authored, link to the journal article.

 2018, International Migration Review, “Do migrants think differently?
 Evidence from Eastern European and post-Soviet states”, with Berlinschi R. (KU Leuven), link to the journal article.

 2017, Economics Letters, “Culture, diffusion, and economic development: The problem of observational equivalence”, with Ozak O. (SMU), link to the journal article.

 2016, Eurasian Economic Review, “Two state disputes and outside intervention: The case of Nagorno-Karabakh conflict”, sole-authored, link to the journal article.

 “The effect of the World Bank development policy tools on its influence”, joint with Brad Parks (AidData, College of William & Mary), Matthew DiLorenzo (Old Dominion University), and Steve Knack (World Bank).

 “Culture, diffusion, and economic development”, joint with Omer Ozak (Southern Methodist University and IZA), LICOS Discussion Papers 382/2016, link to the working paper.